kncr-f/Image_Board_Project/README.md

 https://my-image-board.herokuapp.com/

 ## Overview
 I created this app with Vue.js.
 There are four input fields: image title, image description, username, and a file input for the image itself and a submit button.
-I used css-grid to repalce the images on the screen.
+I used css-grid to replace the images on the screen.
 In order to upload the images I used amazon web service S3 abilities.
 Users can navigate through the uploaded images by clicking on the direction arrows on both sides of the picture.

 ## Features